Should a medically-trained staff member at a senior living facility watch an elderly woman pass out and do nothing to revive her?

-The answer to Halvorson's plaintive question was no. No one performed CPR on Bayless, who was eventually taken to the hospital by emergency medical personnel, where she was later pronounced dead.
+The answer to Halvorson’s question was no. No one performed CPR on Bayless.
+Emergency medical personnel took her to the hospital, where she was later pronounced dead.

 It may sound surprising to some, but the nurse’s claim that her facility wasn’t required to perform CPR on Bayless was perfectly legitimate—from a legal standpoint at least.

-Independent living facilities certain states (California being one of them) are not required to provide medical care to elderly residents.
+Independent living facilities in certain states (California being one of them) are not licensed to provide medical care to elderly residents.
 Glenwood Gardens is one such facility.
 Residents and their families are supposed to be informed about such policies before they agree to live there.

-The incident at Glenwood Gardens has lit a powder keg of controversy, leaving medical ethicists deeply divided.
+The incident at Glenwood Gardens sparked controversy and left medical ethicists and long-term care experts deeply divided.

 “I think the nurse who let her [Bayless] die should be fired and criminally charged, along with a civil suit being filed against the home,” Liebermann continues.
 “This is incredibly unethical and disturbing.”

-Reports vary as to whether or not Bayless had a Do Not Resuscitate order (DNR), stating that, in the event that her heart stopped or she ceased to be able to breathe on her own, that she did not want to undergo CPR.
+Reports vary as to whether or not Bayless had a Do Not Resuscitate order (DNR) stating that, in the event that her heart stopped or she ceased to be able to breathe on her own, she did not want to undergo CPR.

-But, even if CPR had been performed on the older woman, her chances of surviving the ordeal were likely very slim.
-"CPR is unlikely to restore the patient to her pre-arrest condition and unlikely to be successful at all," notes Kathleen Powderly, C.N.M., Ph.D., director of the John Conley Division of Medical Ethics and Humanities at SUNY Downstate Medical Center.
+But, even if CPR had been performed, her chances of surviving the ordeal were probably slim.
+“CPR is unlikely to restore the patient to their pre-arrest condition and unlikely to be successful at all,” notes Kathleen Powderly, C.N.M., Ph.D., director of the John Conley Division of Medical Ethics and Humanities at SUNY Downstate Medical Center.

 She also says that the medical community (and the public as a whole) should avoid finger pointing, as many of the extenuating circumstances surrounding Bayless’ death are still unknown.